A One-Story Home vs. a Two-Story Home: Which Is Better to Buy?

 In Case of Emergency

-Unfortunately, natural disasters—and some manmade disasters such as fires—do happen.
+Unfortunately, natural disasters—and some manmade disasters, such as fires—do happen.
 This can be a primary consideration depending on your location.
 You might have to think about the possibility of tornadoes in the Midwest, tidal flooding on the Eastern seaboard, or earthquakes in California.

-In any case, you'll want to be able to evacuate your home quickly and efficiently under the worst circumstances, maybe even while you're still half asleep.
+In any case, you'll want to be able to evacuate your home quickly and efficiently under the worst possible circumstances, maybe even while you're half asleep.
 This tends to be easier in a one-story dwelling.

-Stairs Can Be Dangerous, Cumbersome, or Inconvenient
+Stairs Can Be Dangerous

 It becomes more difficult for people to climb stairs as they age.
 Knee problems, hip problems, or even simple aches and pains can make it almost impossible for some older people to easily negotiate stairs.
 In fact, some new home communities have begun incorporating elevators into their construction because they want to attract an aging population.

 Bedrooms on a second or third floor offer a degree of privacy that one-story residences simply can't provide.

-Depending on where your windows are located, forgetting to draw the blinds or drop your curtains in a one-story dwelling can mean that your entire neighborhood is privy to what you're doing in that room.
+Depending on where your windows are located, forgetting to draw the blinds or drop your curtains in a single-level dwelling can mean that your entire neighborhood is privy to whatever you're doing in that room.
 And this isn't even to mention the mail carrier or the overnight delivery service, or even drivers of cars passing by.

 It's Not Over After Your Purchase

-Still, It's About Personal Taste
+It's About Personal Taste

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.